ibm-cloud-docs/cis/custom-rules-creating.md

    Where:

 `DNS_DOMAIN_ID`
-:   The ID of DNS domain.
+:   The ID of the DNS domain.

 `--match`
 :   Specifies the conditions that must be matched for the rule to run.
 For match value, see [Using fields, functions, and expressions](/docs/cis?topic=cis-fields-and-expressions).

 `--action`
-:The rule action to perform.
+:   The rule action to perform.
 Valid values: "block", "challenge", "js_challenge", "managed_challenge", "log", "skip".
 For "block" and "skip" actions, use JSON file or JSON string instead.

 `--enabled`
 :  Indicates if the rule is active.
-Default is "false".
+The default is "false".

 `--description`
 :  A brief description of the rule.